 In October 2020, an eviction ban was introduced for any period when people’s movement is restricted to 5 kilometres from their home as part of COVID-19 restrictions.
-This means that tenants cannot be evicted when the country is at Level 5 of COVID-19 restrictions from 31 December 2020 to 31 January 2021 and for a ten-day grace period after this.
+This means that tenants cannot be evicted while 5km restrictions are in place from 31 December 2020 to 12 April 2021 and for a ten-day grace period after this.

 There are also rental laws to protect tenants economically affected by COVID-19, who have fallen into rent arrears and are at risk of losing their tenancy.
 These include a rent freeze and a 90-day notice period when ending a tenancy.
-The protections ran from 2 August 2020 to 10 January 2021 under the Residential Tenancies and Valuation Act 2020, and were then replaced with the Planning and Development, and Residential Tenancies Act 2020 from 11 January 2021 to 12 April 2021.
-The steps landlords and tenants must follow to access these protections changed under the most recent legislation see Rent arrears due to the financial impact of COVID-19 below.
+They became available on 2 August 2020 and now run until 12 July 2021, following changes and extensions brought in under subsequent legislation.
+Landlords and tenants must follow certain steps to access these protections, see Rent arrears due to the financial impact of COVID-19 below.
 Since 2 August 2020, rent increases can happen as normal for tenants who have not been financially impacted by COVID-19

 In March 2020, a range of protections were put in place for people affected by the pandemic under the Emergency Measures in the Public Interest (COVID-19) Act 2020.
 These protections, which included a ban on eviction notices and rent increases, have now expired.
 However, they still have an effect on notice periods and the calculation of Part 4 tenancies, see below.